Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 To search on internet for info on Mojo, use the search terms  "Mojo programming language" or "mojolang".

 ## 1B.2 Website, community and communication channels
-Here is the Mojo [portal - website](https://mojolang.org/) (at current moment it is only a frontpage).
+Here is the Mojo [portal - website](https://mojolang.org/) (at the current moment it is only a frontpage).

 Much more information can be found at the Modular/Mojo [Website](https://www.modular.com/mojo), particularly in the [Docs section](https://docs.modular.com/mojo/).